Prosono/SMARTi_BaseComponent/README.md

 <br>

-- Are you **frustrated** with having to update your dashboard every time you add a new device to Home Assistant?
+- Are you **frustrated** with having to update your dashboard every time you add or remove a device to Home Assistant?
 <br>

 - Do you wish your dashboard could feature a **sleek, professional, and clean design**?